resultsystems/laravel-cors/README.md

 # Laravel Cors

+- This package is abandoned and no longer maintained.
+The author suggests using the [https://github.com/fruitcake/laravel-cors](https://github.com/fruitcake/laravel-cors) package instead.

+- Thanks for the more than 6,000 installations

 ## Pacote abandonado pois o Laravel 7.X já tem suporte a cors nativo, use apenas se você tiver usando a versão 6.X ou abaixo.
 ## Instalação

 [Vídeo Tutorial](https://youtu.be/6vBSI4Dz63c)